stvmlbrn/stvmlbrn.github.io/_posts/2016-12-18-a-quick-summary-of-my-first-experience-with-lets-encrypt.md

 `/.well-known` directory and therefore the request failed.

 There are 2 easy and obvious ways to fix this.
 First, we can add the location block to access the `/.well-known` directory to the blog.cronalarm.com configuration in Nginx.
-My solution, however, was to remove the symlink in the `sites-enabled` directory, run the utility again (which Nginx now handles with the default configuration file), then add the symlink back to the `sites-enabled` directory.
+My solution, however, was to remove the symlink in the Nginx `sites-enabled` directory, run the utility again (which Nginx now handles with the default configuration file), then add the symlink back to the Nginx `sites-enabled` directory.
 (Note: you'll need to start Nginx after removing and add the symlink files).

 This really was a minor setback in the overall process.
 But as it appeared during my google searches that others were having the same problem and I didn't see this solution anywhere I thought it worth putting here.
 All told, I had certificates